-• Land Use and Annexation.
+Land Use and Annexation.
 Implementation of an annexation reserve area agreement with Orange County covering potential southward annexations and annexation of the Stonehurst Drive area is of importance.
-The Stonehurst Drive enclave area is surrounded by the City of Winter Park and should be annexed to maintain a continuous area of government services and control.
+The Stonehurst Drive enclave area is surrounded by the City of

+Winter Park and should be annexed to maintain a continuous area of government services and control.

 Another land use issue is the subdivision of several parcels within the planning area.
 These include a parcel along Old Winter Park Road and parcels at the north end of the Stonehurst Drive area.
 These parcels should be subdivided according to R-1AA standards to conform with the surrounding zoning and single-family homes.

-- Residential Buffer.
-The City should work with the City of Orlando and the neighborhoods adjacent to General Rees Boulevard to create an attractive wall and landscape buffer to ensure privacy and safeguard residential property values while improving the aesthetics of the corridor and providing opportunities for on-street parking as over flow to the recreation events at Blue Jacket Park. - Preservation of Single-Family Density.
-The City should preserve single-family residential land use in this planning area. - Smooth Transition from Residential to Non-Residential.
-The City should consider rezonings from R-1A to R-2 for residential properties directly adjacent to the commercial and institutional properties on the north side of Corrine Drive as a transitional zone on East End Avenue, Hammerlin Avenue and Northwood Boulevard. - Preservation of Wetlands.
-The City should continue to implement and enforce regulations protecting the wetland areas from development.
+Residential Buffer The City should work with the City of Orlando and the neighborhoods adjacent to General Rees Boulevard to create an attractive wall and landscape buffer to ensure privacy and safeguard residential property values while improving the aesthetics of the corridor and providing opportunities for on-street parking as over flow to the recreation events at Blue Jacket Park.

+Preservation of Single-Family Density The City should preserve single-family residential land use in this planning area.

+Smooth Transition from Residential to Non-Residential The City should consider rezonings from R-1A to R-2 for residential properties directly adjacent to the commercial and institutional properties on the north side of Corrine Drive as a transitional zone on East End Avenue, Hammerlin Avenue and Northwood Boulevard.

+Preservation of Wetlands The City should continue to implement and enforce regulations protecting the wetland areas from development.

-Mead Garden, Virginia Heights and College Quarter Planning Area F
+Planning Area F: Mead Botanical Garden, Virginia Heights & College Quarter

-The Mead Garden, Virginia Heights and College Quarter Planning Area is located in the southwest section of Winter Park.
-This planning area is bounded on the north and east by Fairbanks Avenue and Lake Virginia, on the west by Orlando Avenue (US 17-92), and on the south by Lake Sue Avenue and the City of Orlando city limits.
+The Mead Botanical Garden, Virginia Heights and College Quarter Planning Area is located in the southwest section of Winter Park.
+This planning area is bounded on the north and east by Fairbanks Avenue and Lake Virginia, on the west by Orlando Avenue (U.S. Highway 17-92), and on the south by Lake Sue Avenue and the City of Orlando city limits.
 Land uses are mainly residential, with single- family homes comprising 34.47% of the area, and parks and recreation, comprising 22.24%.
-A portion of the south boundary of Planning Area F borders the City of Orlando.
-Adjacent land use within Orlando's jurisdiction is single-family residential.
+A portion of the south boundary of Planning Area F borders the City Adjacent land use within of Orlando.
+Orlando's iurisdiction is single-family residential.

-Mead Garden.
-Mead Garden is a 47.60-acre park which was established in the 1930's as a botanical garden attraction.
+Mead Botanical Garden Mead Botanical Garden is a 47.60-acre park which was established in the 1930's as a botanical garden attraction.
 It contains a range of native plant habitats, from freshwater marsh to the typical pine uplands in addition to exotic ornamental plants.
-The park contains 43 picnic tables, shelters, a small outdoor amphitheater, and a 3,000 square foot community building leased to the Winter Park Garden Club.
-The Friends of Mead Garden, a non-profit organization, is in the process of developing a strategic plan for the restoration and enhancement of Mead Garden.
-Some of the issues the group is concerned with are improving circulation, maintaining the natural and native vegetation, maintaining wetland and stream environments, upgrading the existing facilities.
+The park contains 43 picnic tables, shelters, a small outdoor amphitheater, and a 3,000- square-foot community building leased to the Winter Park Garden Club.
+The Friends of Mead Botanical Garden, a non-profit organization, is in the process of developing a strategic plan for the restoration and enhancement of Mead Botanical Garden.
+Some of the issues the group is concerned with are improving circulation, maintaining the natural and native vegetation, maintaining the wetland and stream environments, and upgrading the existing facilities.

-The Azalea Lane Recreation Area is a 6-acre park containing tennis courts, a playground and a recreation building providing 3,500 square feet of administrative and meeting space.
-Both Mead Garden and Azalea Lane Recreation Area are less than half mile distance to all residents within the planning area.
+The Azalea Lane Recreation Area is a 6-acre park containing tennis courts, a playground and a recreation building providing 3,500 square feet of administrative and meeting